BACKGROUND

 LEGACY

 I thought Meet the Robinsons was completely ignored by Disney; however, I remembered that in actual fact, Bowler Hat Guy makes an appearance in Mickey’s Boo To You Halloween Parade.
 I saw the parade on YouTube one year, and thought: who is that guy?
 He’s supposedly a villain, but who is he?
 It wasn’t until years later, once I’d seen Meet the Robinsons for the first time, that I realised it was Bowler Hat Guy.
 He appears towards the end of the parade with the other villains, as one of the characters walking/dancing in front of the main villain float.
-In 2023, he was with Lady Tremaine, Oogie Boogie, Gaston, and Dr. Facilier, amongst others.
 I believe he has been a fixture in that parade since 2014, at least intermittently.
-The villains seem to be swapped out every year, so whether he continues to be a presence remains to be seen.
+The villains seem to be swapped out every year, but Bowler Hat Guy has been there most years, including in 2025.

-Lewis and Wilbur did appear as “meet-and-greet” characters when the film was first released for a while, at then-named Disney’s MGM Studios, now Disney’s Hollywood Studios at Walt Disney World Resort, but have not been seen for many years, with the most recent sightings being at Disneyland Paris around 2018 for the Disney FanDaze event, along with Bowler Hat Guy.
+Lewis and Wilbur did appear as “meet-and-greet” characters when the film was first released for a while, at then-named Disney’s MGM Studios, now Disney’s Hollywood Studios, at Walt Disney World Resort, but have not been seen for many years, with the most recent sightings being at Disneyland Paris around 2018 for the Disney FanDaze event, along with Bowler Hat Guy.
 But there was a MagicBand released in 2022 for the movie’s 15th anniversary, with Lewis on one side and Bowler Hat Guy on the other.
-It is possible these three will appear once more, probably for Special Events, but if you’re desperate to see any character from Meet the Robinsons, seeing Bowler Hat Guy during Halloween is likely to be your best bet!
+It is possible these three will appear again, probably for Special Events, but if you’re desperate to see any character from Meet the Robinsons, seeing Bowler Hat Guy during Halloween is likely to be your best bet.
+For merchandise, looking around a milestone anniversary is the best option.

 FINAL THOUGHTS